 Asma teaches how to make India’s favorite street food, Bengali-style samosas (known as singara), that are stuffed with an aloo gobi filling of cauliflower, potatoes, peanuts, and seasonings like ginger and turmeric.
 She pairs it with a fiery tomato chutney.

-A simple dessert that only calls for 3 ingredients: Pears, salt, and dulce de leche.
-“When you cook a pear like this, all of the humidity of the pear stays inside so it’s very, very delicious,” Francis says.
+A simple dessert that only calls for 3 ingredients: Pears, salt, and dulce de leche (which you also learn in Francis’s class).
+“When you cook a pear like this, all of the humidity of the pear stays inside so it’s very delicate, very delicious,” says Francis.

 Francis teaches how to make two empanada recipes: baked meat empanadas with onion, eggs, and olives; and fried cheese and onion empanadas.
 This family-friendly dish is easy to make for the kids or to serve at a party.